amida-tech/amida-notification-microservice/README.md

 ##### `PUSH_NOTIFICATIONS_APN_KEY_PATH`

-Path to mount APN key
+Path to the location of the APN key key file.
+- When running locally, it will likely be `/path/to/your/notification/service/repo/iosKey.p8`
+- When running in docker, it will likely be set to `/app/iosKey.p8`